 At the same time, some data can be still revealed indirectly:

-- under some circumstances, row counts may be considered as sensitive pieces of data.
+- Under some circumstances, row counts may be considered sensitive

 To mitigate these aspects, consider the following: